-Within the retail investor channel, IIROC (Investment Industry Regulatory Organization of Canada) investment dealer firms have long overlaid additional internal risk rating policies over and above the CSA's requirement of using standard deviation alone to classify into risk categories.
+Within the retail investor channel, CIRO (Canadian Investment Regulatory Organization) investment dealer firms have long overlaid additional internal risk rating policies over and above the CSA's requirement of using standard deviation alone to classify into risk categories.
 All too often, this unfairly results in all alternative funds being unfairly rated as high risk, thereby limiting the number of investors who can access these products.
 Historical data clearly shows that alternative funds offer diversification, risk reduction and non-correlated returns throughout the market cycle, especially amid a rising interest rate environment.
 For more AIMA/CAIA research on the benefits of alternative investments, see the AIMA/CAIA Trustee papers.